rush181200/ai_meeting_summarizer/README.md

-Certainly!
-Here's your project README in the requested format:

----

 # Real-Time Meeting Transcription & Summarization App

 In today’s fast-paced business world, effective communication and meeting documentation are critical.
 This project delivers a real-time transcription and summarization application for business meetings, combining cutting-edge AI with robust backend and frontend technologies.
 It enables seamless audio processing, instant text conversion, and insightful summaries to boost productivity and collaboration.